315+ Telescopes Ranked

 Alternative Recommendations

 The NexStar Evolution 8” is a nice telescope.
-It is far from the cheapest scope we’d recommend.
+It is far from the cheapest scope I’d recommend.
 At and below its price range, there are a lot of other options that offer you different capabilities:

 $500-$1000